Home Guides Common Problems FAQ Contact

 Yes.
 Reading is non-destructive and does not affect the CEL or any stored data.
 Clearing is a separate action you have to confirm.

-Every OBD2 scan is saved to the vehicle record with timestamp and mileage.
-When a code comes back in 2 years, you'll already have the history to diagnose it fast.
+Every OBD2 scan saves to the vehicle record with timestamp and mileage.
+When a code comes back in two years, you'll already have the history to diagnose it fast.

 Keep reading